"False"

 In addition to lectures, the learning is supported by case work and seminars.
 The module requires significant amount of independent study.
 This means reading the assigned literature.

 The module integrates theoretical insights with practical applications in a learning environment which builds on active participation, both individually and in groups.
-During the module, students will also be introduced to methods of working in international teams and the code of academic conduct, e.g. referencing, or how to avoid plagiarism and cheating.
+During the module, students will also be introduced to methods of working in international teams and academic conduct, for example how cheating and plagiarism can be avoided and referencing techniques.

 Examination modes

-Examination is based upon the two individual written exams, one individual exam written in an exam hall and one individual written home exam, and one case report, which are prepared in a group.
-The final grade is awarded to students who pass all assignments and an individual online-test on the code of academic conduct.
+Examination is based upon the two written individual hall exams and one case report, which are prepared in a group.
+The final grade is awarded to students who pass all assignments and an individual computer-based examination on plagiarism and referencing.
 The course is given and examined in English.
 Note as well examination modes below for the course as a whole.

 Module 2.
 Consumer Behavior, 7.5 credits